top of page

 • Touch of chili flakes

 Add a splash of olive oil to make it into a paste before rubbing.
-Bonus tip: grill over indirect heat so you don’t scorch the herbs.
+Bonus tip: grill over indirect heat to avoid scorching the herbs.

 🔸 For Steaks or Beef Roasts: